Call Now

 Material costs are all the supplies and components needed for the project.
 Think wires, outlets, switches, circuit breakers, tools, and other HVAC materials.
 Be sure to include taxes, shipping fees, and any discounts received.

-How do I calculate the markup percentage?
+How do you calculate markup percentage?

 The markup percentage is calculated based on your company’s overhead costs and desired profit margin.
 Overhead may include administrative expenses, insurance, and utilities.
 A common markup range is 10% to 20%, but this can vary based on your specific business needs.